 What Happens Next?

-If you're not satisfied with the estimate, get independent repair estimates on your own and make an appeal to the claims adjuster.
-If you are unable to reach an agreement with the insurance company, you should consider hiring an attorney.
+If you're unsatisfied with the estimate, get independent repair estimates on your own and appeal to the claims adjuster.
+If you can't reach an agreement with the insurance company, you should consider hiring an attorney.